leenathomas01/phase-aligned-inquiry/methodology/01-paci-protocol.md

 ---

-## 6. Operational Norms
+## 6. Protocol Enforcement

-* **6.1 Nulls Are Informative, Not Failures:** A null result is a successful outcome of the protocol.
+PACI does not degrade gracefully.
+When its structural constraints are violated, it collapses into standard biased inquiry.
+The following rules are not guidelines — they define the conditions under which PACI results remain valid.

+### 6.1 Phase Violation Consequence

+If a later phase influences an earlier phase — whether through information leakage, retroactive editing, or implicit or explicit awareness of later-phase outcomes:

+* All outputs from the contaminated phase onward are invalid.
-* **6.2 Sequence Violations Are Fatal:** If violated, the process must restart from that phase.
+* The process must restart from the last uncontaminated phase.
-* **6.3 Roles Are Functional, Not Hierarchical:** Domain authority rests with roles, not status.
-* **6.4 Contradiction Is Productive:** Tension is held until data forces resolution.
-* **6.5 Individual Satisfaction Is Not Optimized:** Truth-seeking overrides validation.
+* No partial salvage is permitted.
+Outputs that appear sound but were produced under contaminated conditions cannot be trusted.

+### 6.2 Execution Sufficiency Rule

+If the Execute phase does not produce data sufficient to evaluate a Constrain criterion:

+* The result for that criterion is **INVALID**, not inconclusive.
+* The process must return to Execute with corrected specifications before Falsify can assign a final verdict on that criterion.

+**INCONCLUSIVE** is reserved for cases where:
+* Data meets the specification defined in Constrain.
+* But the signal does not resolve the criterion (e.g., measurement is within noise floor).

+The distinction matters: INCONCLUSIVE means the test was run properly and the world did not cooperate.
+INVALID means the test was not run as specified.

+### 6.3 Allowed Phase Transitions

+**Forward (always permitted):**

+Define → Constrain → Execute → Falsify → Interpret

+**Rollback (permitted with explicit documentation):**

+* Execute → Constrain: When execution reveals that a specification is missing, ambiguous, or physically impossible to satisfy.
+The Constrain artifact must be amended with a timestamped note before Execute resumes.
+* Falsify → Execute: When collected data is insufficient to evaluate one or more checklist items.
+Execute must produce additional data to specification before Falsify resumes.

+**Rollback (never permitted):**

+* Falsify → Constrain: Criteria cannot change after data exists.
+If criteria are discovered to be flawed, this is documented as a limitation in Interpret — not corrected retroactively.
+* Interpret → any prior phase: Interpretation cannot trigger re-execution, re-falsification, or redefinition.
+If Interpret reveals that the entire inquiry was misconceived, the correct response is a new PACI cycle, not modification of the current one.

+### 6.4 Falsification Scope Constraint

+The Falsify phase may:
+* Extract measurements from Execute phase data.
+* Apply pre-committed criteria from the Constrain phase checklist.
+* Assign a verdict of **PASS**, **FAIL**, or **INVALID** to each checklist item.

+The Falsify phase may not:
+* Redefine thresholds or success criteria.
+* Introduce interpretations or alternative explanations.
+* Defend, soften, or contextualize outcomes.

+Falsify classifies.
+It does not explain.

+### 6.5 Interpretation Isolation

+The Interpret phase must not produce conclusions that preserve the original hypothesis in modified form.
+If the final interpretation can be restated as "a version of the original claim is still true," then falsification has not been respected.

+Interpret exists to extract meaning from failure — not to rescue what failed.

+### 6.6 Temporal Innocence

+Each phase artifact must be producible without knowledge of any future phase's outputs.

+If an artifact contains information, framing, or emphasis that could only arise from awareness of later results:
+* The artifact is contaminated.
+* All phases from that point onward are invalid.

+Temporal innocence is not a best practice.
+It is the structural property that makes PACI artifacts forensically verifiable.

 ---

+## 7. Operational Norms
+* **7.1 Nulls Are Informative, Not Failures:** A null result is a successful outcome of the protocol.
+* **7.2 Sequence Violations Are Fatal:** Violations invalidate all downstream phases and require restart from the last uncontaminated phase.
+* **7.3 Roles Are Functional, Not Hierarchical:** Domain authority rests with roles, not status.
+* **7.4 Contradiction Is Productive:** Tension is held until data forces resolution.
+* **7.5 Individual Satisfaction Is Not Optimized:** Truth-seeking overrides validation.

+---

-## 7. Minimal Example Flow (Abstract)
+## 8. Minimal Example Flow (Abstract)
 1.  **Define:** Lock terms for "Mechanism X" and "Pattern Y".
 2.  **Constrain:** Design a control where X is absent.
 3.  **Execute:** Run X-active and X-absent simulations; report raw data.